wp-plugins/wordpress-bootstrap-css/readme.txt

 * Provide better upgrade support for customized Variable.less files.
 Currently if you've customized your Variables.less file manually you'll need to back it up before you upgrade your Bootstrap plugin.
 * Allow for a free entry LESS section for users to add their own completely custom variables.

+= 3.0.3-0 =

+* UPDATED:	Twitter Bootstrap library to v3.0.3
+* ADDED:	A new LESS Compiler for PHP for Bootstrap v3.0+ that works.
+(The previous one had issues).
+NOTE: This library has a bug with minimize the outputed CSS so even if you select to use minified CSS + LESS compiler, you'll not get minified CSS.
+* ADDED:	Time-based CSS caching expiration.
+This is where, for example, you're using CDNJS and the library isn't released the plugin will automatically attempt every 48hrs to see if it can verify it exists.
+If it does, it'll update the cache.

 = 3.0.2-2 =